meeb/tubesync/README.md

 ```

-## Optional authentication
+### Optional authentication

-Available in `v1.0` (or `:latest`)and later.
-If you want to enable a basic username and
+> Available in `v1.0` (or `latest`) and later.

-password to be required to access the TubeSync dashboard you can set them with the
+If you want to enable a basic authentication using username and password to access
-following environment variables:
+the TubeSync dashboard you can set them with the following environment variables:

 ```bash
 HTTP_USER